 His question turned into an obsession for creating a collaborative physician environment.
 The doctors’ lounge of old is gone; hallway conversations are rare as doctors juggle 13-hour days with nonstop patient visits.
 How about a private community just for us?
 Within 12 months SERMO.com was born.
 SERMO is Latin for “conversation” and we can’t imagine a more appropriate name.

-Founded in 2005, SERMO has grown from a few dozen physicians to over 550,000 members, a robust community of physicians representing over 90 specialties and subspecialties.
+Founded in 2005, SERMO has grown from a few dozen physicians to close to 800,000 members, a robust community of physicians representing over 90 specialties and subspecialties.
 In 2012, SERMO merged with WorldOne, a global leader in healthcare primary market research data collection.
 The team at WorldOne recognized SERMO’s value to physicians and wanted to expand the mission globally.
 WorldOne’s global panel is merging with SERMO’s US community to create the world’s first global medical social network.

 This is a true partnership where all corners of medicine can collaborate to accelerate medicine.
 Since the merger, the community size has doubled, the community engagement has tripled and SERMO is now a voice speaking for many physicians’ points of view.Contact Us